 The above script will return the most expansive query running on “calls” table. you can change the order by clause on Logical reads, Logical writes or on CPU time.

-Please note: Running in your environment replace “calls” from script to your table name. ie % calls %
+Note: Running in your environment replace “calls” from script to your table name. ie % calls %

 Linux/Windows System and SQL Server Database Administrator with more than 4.5 years of experience in Linux Servers administration, Windows Administration, Network Administration, SQL Server Administration, MySQL Administration and SQL Programming.